Atta Muhammad Nur: Governor of Balkh province

-In late 2004, Atta was appointed governor of Balkh Province by Hamid Karzai.
+In Late 2004, Attā was appointed governor of Balkh Province by Hamid Karzai.
 By installing commanders with whom he had fought in the 1980s and 1990s in local government positions, thus turning them away from destabilizing activities, he created a loyal and disciplined local administration.
 As a result, he acquired a monopoly on violence, and achieved relative security and stability even in the most remote districts, at the cost of authoritarian methods.
 The security in Balkh Province permitted significant reconstruction and the development of considerable economic activity.
-Atta Noor is credited for maintaining political control and economic development and security for Balkh province including its largest city, Mazar-i-Sharif.
-Atta's opium poppy eradication program between 2005 and 2007, advised by consultants from Adam Smith International, successfully reduced poppy cultivation in Balkh Province from 7,200 hectares in 2005 to zero by 2007.
+Attā Noor is credited for maintaining political control and economic development and security for Balkh province including its largest city, Mazar-i-Sharif.
+Attā's opium poppy eradication program between 2005 and 2007, advised by consultants from Adam Smith International, successfully reduced poppy cultivation in Balkh Province from 7,200 hectares in 2005 to zero by 2007.

-Governor Atta Mohammad Noor supported Karzai's main challenger, Abdullah Abdullah, in the August 2009 presidential election.
+Governor Attā Mohammad Noor supported Karzai's main challenger, Abdullah Abdullah, in the August 2009 presidential election.

-Atta Mohammad Noor, is widely recognized as the main source of political power in the Province, and has exercised a high degree of control over politics in Balkh.
+Attā Mohammad Noor, was widely recognized as the main source of political power in the Province, and had exercised a high degree of control over politics in Balkh.
 He has used that influence to grow rich through business deals during his time in power.
-No meaningful business in the Province is transacted without his approval and major real estate in the provincial capital, Mazar-e Sharif, is in the hands of companies Atta owns or controls.
+No meaningful business in the Province was Transacted without his approval and major real estate in the provincial capital, Mazar-e Sharif, was in the hands of companies Attā owns or controls.
 He is a key player in the transport industry in Afghanistan's north, including the development of the rail line from Uzbekistan to Mazar-e Sharif.
 Having transplanted his militia leaders into powerful positions throughout the provincial administration, he maintains a monopoly over violence as well as control over illicit activity.
-Atta exercises near-complete control over the security organizations and political operations of the Province.
+Attā exercises near-complete control over the security organizations and political operations of the Province.